codex-team/devops-toolbox-app/README.md

 To package the application for distribution you need to call only one command:

-`yarn build:app`
+`yarn build`

 #### Steps scheme description

-- `yarn build:app` — build the app
+- `yarn build` — build the app
+  - `yarn electron:prebuild` — prepare the app for building
     - `yarn electron:icons-gen`— generate icons collection
       - `yarn electron:icons-gen:postrun` — get a few icons and remove the rest
   - `yarn electron:build` — build a dist app